BizTalk Server 2020 BAM Configuration: Could not load file or assembly Microsoft.SqlServer.SQLTask

 By design, the latest SSMS only includes the latest version of SSIS assemblies.

-I have tried to uninstall this SSMS version and install a previous one – 17.9.1 – to solve this issue, but by doing that, I got a ton of other problems with the based features of BizTalk Server like SSO and Runtime.
-So I decide to keep using SSMS 18.4.
+I have tried to uninstall this SSMS version and install a previous one – 17.9.1 – to solve this issue, but by doing that, I got a ton of other problems with the basic features of BizTalk Server, like SSO and Runtime.
+So I decided to keep using SSMS 18.4.

 Trying to find the correct version of the SSMS may be an inglorious Task.

-• Installing SSIS on the BizTalk Server machine and re-run BizTalk configuration
+• Install SSIS on the BizTalk Server machine and re-run the BizTalk configuration.

-• Installing SSDT (SQL Server Data Tools) full ISO on the BizTalk Server machine and re-run BizTalk configuration
+• Installing the full SSDT (SQL Server Data Tools) ISO on the BizTalk Server machine and re-running the BizTalk configuration.

-• or by installing the Client Tools SDK from SQL Server installation media on BizTalk machine and re-run BizTalk configuration – this was, in fact, a possible alternative
+• Or by installing the Client Tools SDK from SQL Server installation media on the BizTalk machine and re-running BizTalk configuration – this was, in fact, a possible alternative.

-But again, this issue is related without a doubt with problems related to assemblies reference mismatch.
+But again, this issue is related without a doubt to problems related to assembly reference mismatch.

 Solution